InsureMO/rainbow-d9/d9-n1/README.md

 widgets follow the grid layout approach.
 To fully adapt to this layout, the position definition information of the widgets includes four attributes: row, column, rowSpan, and colSpan.
 You can refer to `NodePosition` for details.

+Additionally, `d9` also supports mobile layout simultaneously, and it can coexist with the standard layout.
+When `d9` detects that the current environment is mobile, it will automatically adapt to the designated mobile layout.
+If no specific mobile layout is specified, `d9` will adapt to the mobile layout by calculating the number of columns occupied by the standard layout components multiplied by 4.
+At this time, the other three attributes - rows, columns, and the number of occupied rows - will be ignored.

+It is important to note that when using `d9`, the grid system of the container may not necessarily be 12 columns due to custom widgets or the overriding of CSS stylesheets.
+Therefore, when such a situation occurs, it is necessary to explicitly specify the mobile layout parameters.

 ### Children of Container

 The child widgets of a container widget are specified through the `$nodes` property, which is an array.
 Therefore, in theory, a